kyma-project/telemetry-manager/docs/contributor/arch/007-log-pipeline-otlp-output.md

 However, we want to transition to OTel Collector to consolidate the logging, tracing, and metrics capabilities of the Telemetry module.
 The challenge is to achieve this transition gradually without causing disruption.

-One potential solution is to introduce a new API version, allowing for the coexistence of a Fluent Bit backed `LogPipeline` and an OTel Collector backed `LogPipeline`.
+One potential solution is to introduce a new API version, allowing for the coexistence of a Fluent Bit-backed `LogPipeline` and an OTel Collector-backed `LogPipeline`.
 However, this approach comes with several drawbacks:

 * Two controllers are needed, each responsible for a different API version.
 It's possible to achieve it by appending a label to the `LogPipeline` resource during creation through a mutation webhook, and filtering by this label in the respective controllers.
 However, manual editing of the label remains possible.